FilecoinFoundationWeb/FF-Site/cms/davos-speakers/brittan-heller.md

 f_organization: The Car Center for Human Rights
 f_headshot:
   url: /assets/images/brittan-heller.png
-f_bio: "Brittan Heller works at the intersection of technology, human rights and the law.
+f_bio: Brittan Heller works at the intersection of technology, human rights and the law.
 She is currently a lecturer at Stanford University and a visiting scholar at Stanford’s Virtual Human Interaction Lab, examining XR's connection to society, human rights, privacy, and security.
 Heller is on the steering